chetangd30/llm_from_scratch/README.md

 - Learn how decoding and probability distributions work
 - Apply embeddings to real-world machine learning problems
 - Explore text classification using representation and generative models
+- Understand text clustering and topic modeling
+- Learn how semantic embeddings can be clustered
+- Explore BERTopic and its modular architecture
+- Understand dimensionality reduction techniques
+- Explore topic representation models
 - Understand inference optimization techniques such as KV caching
 - Build LLM components from scratch
 - Work with open-source language models